 A few weeks (maybe months?
 I am so far behind) ago, I got an email from Ben to check out some videos on Sorted.
 I did, and they are great.
 They were even so nice that they sent me their cookbooks to check out.
 I want people to get into the kitchen and make their meals from real food.
 My goal is to teach people how to cook, that is why I take the time to take step-by-step photos.
-I want people to have confidence in the kitchen, and play around.
+I want people to have confidence in the kitchen and play around.
 Cooking is fun.
 I always get so sad when people tell me that they really do not enjoy cooking.
-I understand not loving the everyday dinner cooking, because that can get old for sure, but my time in the kitchen can be therapy.
-I recently read a book, and one of the things that surprised me was how much fear people have about cooking.
+I understand not loving the everyday dinner cooking because that can get old for sure, but my time in the kitchen can be therapy.
+I recently read a book, and one of the things that surprised me was how many fear people have about cooking.
 The Sorted team has the same goal.
 Get into the kitchen and cook.
-The videos on Sorted are really fun, they have a video for each recipe, and they are geared towards new cooks.
+The videos on Sorted are really fun, they have a video for each recipe, and they are geared toward new cooks.
 I get a lot of college kids (which I love!) and these recipes are perfect for you.
-Some of the most fun I had in college was cooking with my friends and having dinner parties.
+Some of the most fun I had in college were cooking with my friends and having dinner parties.
 In fact, the first Thanksgiving dinner I ever cooked was in college.

 This Deconstructed Chicken Kiev is honestly the best dinner I have made in a long time.
 If you have ever been to a banquet of some sort, you have had Chicken Kiev.
 It is typical wedding food.
 It is usually a chicken breast stuffed with garlic butter.
 It is good, but this version is brilliant.
 The Sorted boys had the idea to put the stuffing on the outside, and it creates the most delicious and flavorful crust.
 I had the butcher cut my chicken breasts in half, so these cooked in about 15-20 minutes.
 While they were in the oven, I made a quick tomato and olive salsa, and dinner was ready in no time.
-I roasted some baby potatoes, and put the chicken on a bed of mixed greens.
+I roasted some baby potatoes and put the chicken on a bed of mixed greens.
 It was heavenly.
 My husband took the leftovers to school the next day and he was the envy of his classmates.

 This is not an exact recipe, you can make it for 4 people or 20 people, just taste as you go, and it will be great.
 Watch the Sorted team make this Chicken Kiev here.